 8. Datrek Lite Rider Pro (great setup on top)

-I got this bag because I liked the understated color scheme.
+I got this bag because it's so light.
 There are 14 dividers and lots of pockets.
 The cooler pocket legitimately works and in Thailand, despite the heat, my water stays cool all round long.

 The valuables pocket has protected my phone and wallet and keys for over a year.
 The pockets are so big that I have so much extra space that I keep adding stuff to the point that i have to clear it out because I make the bag too heavy.